 Remember what we said about Money, albeit a powerful commodity, it simply represents the power within us to produce valuable worldly goods that can be exchanged for the worldly goods of others.
 What that means to you, the parent, is that each of us is able, in some manner, to produce better than average results.

 You might ask, “What is mediocrity, and what’s so terrible about it?”
-That’s a good question, and here’s the answer: “mediocrity” is the position a person attains when he assumes the attitude that “Good enough is good enough!”
+That’s a good question, and here’s one answer: “mediocrity” is the position a person attains when he assumes the attitude that “Good enough is good enough!”
 Here’s the weird part about that equation: when your mind says “That’s good enough,” you are acknowledging that you recognize your effort is short of your goal, but you don’t have the tenacity, energy, sticktuitiveness (whatever you want to call it) to close it out to your satisfaction; in other words, it will remain a dangling participle; that is, something in the back of your mind that is incomplete.

 Notice how meaningless the previous paragraph remains.
 Did it define “mediocrity?”
 Did that meaningless dribble cause you to want to answer the question about mediocrity and attack that monster with vengeance?
 I think not: that, my friend, is “mediocrity.”
 It’s a place that provides no motivation to achieve dominion over one’s future independence.
 To be exact: mediocrity is “average,” but no one is “average,” an individual is either greater than or less than; in other words, mediocrity equals “undecided.”
-You want your Little One to, even if he’s wrong, to take a stand.
+You want your Little One to, even if he’s wrong, take a stand.

 Sorry for the tangent, let’s get back to our primary topic: MONEY!
 Here is one of the most important parts that should be communicated to her: an honest individual is one who knows she cannot continually consume more than she has produced: if a credit card is used, try to make a concerted effort to pay it off no later than the next billing cycle (let her see what you are doing).
 In addition, teach her the value of character, compassion, honesty, honor, humor, kindness, respect, etc.

 More importantly, continually mold the idea and unmistakable fact that money will not purchase happiness for anybody who has no concept of what he wants.
 It will not give him a code of value if he has no idea of what to value, and it will not provide him with a purpose if he has evaded the choice of what to seek.
 Is there an echo in the house?
-Yeh, I know, you’ve heard that statement before, but it is really super important, or I wouldn’t waste your time repeating it!
+Yeh, I know, you’ve heard that statement before, but it is really super important, or I wouldn’t waste our time repeating it!

-The following is an example you might consider, talk with your Little One about something special that he (or you) wants to do or buy, place a monetary value on it: make it something that is small, within reach by the end of the month.
-If you don’t have a special place to put it, select anything: under the mattress, in a shoe box, in a drawer, it doesn’t matter as long as you have fun selecting it: make a big deal out of selecting one.
+The following is an act you might consider: talk with your Little One about something special that he (or you) wants to do or buy, place a monetary value on it: make it something that is small, within reach by the end of the month.
+If you don’t have a special place to put it, select anything: under the mattress, in a shoe box, in a drawer, it doesn’t matter as long as you have fun selecting it: make a big deal out of the selection.
 At the end of each week, you and he place one fourth of the agreed upon sum in that special place (no big deal, but make it obvious).
 Then, at the end of the month, celebrate your achievement by doing, or buying what you planned to do or buy.
 In addition, as part of the celebration, share a special treat with him.
 If your significant other is part of the plan (that’s the ideal), a special dessert might be shared by all.You don’t need to do that a bunch of times to embed the concept within your Little One of living within your means, setting goals, planning to achieve them and celebrating the result.

-The secret is to do all the above with style and finesse; in other words, don’t be extremely obvious, on the other, let it all hang out.
+The secret is to do all the above with style and finesse; in other words, don’t be extremely obvious, on the other hand, let it all hang out.
 Like we said about yes/no when referring to tough love, it’s better to say we can wait to get it later (when we can afford it) than to say “Put it on the card.”